Pop! (Nayeon song)

 "Pop!" is a song recorded by South Korean singer Nayeon for her debut extended play, Im Nayeon.
-It was released as the EP's lead single on June 24, 2022.
-It is a pop and bubblegum song that features bright beats.
-Characterized by live instruments, winding high notes, and a variety of ad libs, with lyrics revolving around a protagonist who sings about her ability to capture her lover's heart.
+It was released as the EP's lead single on June 24, 2022, through JYP and Republic Records.
+It is a bubblegum song that features bright beats.
+It is characterized by live instruments, winding high notes, and a variety of ad libs, with lyrics revolving around a protagonist who sings about her ability to capture her lover's heart in line with "popping a lover's heart like a bubble."

+"Pop!" received favorable reviews from music critics, who complimented its catchy production and lyrics.
+Commercially, it peaked at number two on the Circle Digital Chart for multiple weeks as well as peaking in the top ten in Japan, Malaysia, Philippines, Singapore, and Taiwan.
+In addition, it was certified platinum by the Recording Industry Association of Japan after surpassing 100 million streams in the country.

 Background and release

 On May 18, 2022, Republic Records announced that Nayeon would be releasing her debut solo EP on June 24, 2022.
 On May 31, JYP Entertainment released the EP's tracklist, with "Pop!" as the title track.
 They also released a short snippet of the song.
 On June 21, the music video teaser was officially released through JYP Entertainment's YouTube channel.
 On June 24, the song was finally released through all digital platforms.
+On June 25, 2022, Nayeon performed the song on MTV's Fresh Out Live Show to promote it.
+This was followed by two performances on Music Bank and one performance on Inkigayo.

 Composition

 "Pop!" was described as a song that "conjures classic Twice, from the fun bubblegum beat to the addictive melody and cute lyrics".
-It is a pop and bubblegum song that takes inspiration from the sounds of second-generation bubblegum K-pop.
-Characterized by bright beats, live instruments such as bass, guitar, and horn, winding high notes, and a variety of ad libs.
+It is a bubblegum song that takes inspiration from the sounds of second-generation bubblegum K-pop.
+It is characterized by bright beats, live instruments such as bass, guitar, electronic handclaps, drums and horn, winding high notes, and a variety of ad libs.
 Its lyrics revolve around "a bold declaration of confidence."
 Where the protagonist sings about her ability to capture her lover's heart with ease.
-The lyrics "explored the flirtatious and accrescent sentiments of romance using onomatopoeia to portray popping a lover’s heart like a bubble."
+The lyrics "explored the flirtatious and accrescent sentiments of romance using onomatopoeia to portray popping a lover's heart like a bubble."
 In terms of musical notation, the song was written in the key of D major with a tempo of 97 beats per minute.

-Promotion

-On June 25, 2022, Nayeon performed the song on MTV's Fresh Out Live Show to promote it.